HuskyParty/dogNameService/README.md

 # Dockerized dog name registry

-This a DOCKERIZED application is a Node.js web server connected to DynamoDB for CRUD operations in the storage of dog names
+This DOCKERIZED application is a Node.js web server connected to DynamoDB for CRUD operations in the storage of dog names

 Note: To run this application you must have a DDB table with name "dogNames", set up a .env with the below values and run `run docker-compose build` && `docker-compose up`: